-Pre-applications for the State of California Licensing Examinations requires the school's approval.
-Student may apply when they reach 1200 hours for cosmetology and cosmetology make-up.
-Students must meet the following requirements to submit a pre-application:
+Pre-applications for the State of California licensing examinations require the school's approval.
+Students may apply when they reach 1,200 hours for cosmetology and cosmetology-make-up, and 1100 hours for barbering.
+Students must meet the following requirements to submit a pre-application to stateboard:

-- O Clinic Worksheets: The worksheets must be current and up to date - Theory Hours: The student must have completed at a minimum 120 theory hours for cosmetology and cosmetology make-up. - 10 Theory Exam: All Theory exams require a 75% grade and must be up to date - 4 State Board Exam: The student must have passed two state board exams with a 75% grade - Service Tracking From: The student must complete a minimum of 75% of all practical requirements - 6 Tuition: The students tuition must be current on all payments owed
+- O Clinic Floor Worksheets: The worksheets must be current. - Theory Hours: The student must have completed a minimum of 120 theory hours for cosmetology and cosmetology make-up, and 110 theory hours for barbering. - 1 Theory Exam: All theory exams require a 75% grade or higher and must be current. - 3 State Board Exam: The student must have passed two state board exams with a 75% grade - Service Tracking From: The student must complete a minimum of 75% of all practical requirements - 6 Tuition: The student's tuition must be current on all payments owed.

-If the student wishes to pre-apply then they are required to notify the Final Phase Leader approximately 70 hours prior to achieving 1200 hours for cosmetology.
+A student who wishes to pre-apply is required to notify the Final Phase Specialist approximately 70 hours prior to achieving 1,200 hours for cosmetology and cosmetology make-up, and 1,100 hours for barbering.

-If, at the 1200 hours for cosmetology the above requirements are not met, the student will lose the opportunity to pre-apply for the California State Exam and will have to apply after graduation.
+If the above requirements are not met by the time the student reaches 1,200 hours for cosmetology and cosmetology make-up; or 1,100 hours for barbering; the student will lose the opportunity to preapply for the California state board exam and will have to apply after graduation.